Brody: Polish kingdom

 In 1648, during the Cossack uprising, the castle took eight weeks for Bohdan Khmelnytsky to capture.
 Notably, according to the book History of the Rus, the town's Jewish population was spared after the sack.
 The Cossacks destroyed and plundered the city.
-The Jews of Brody were found not to have been engaged in alleged maltreatment of the Orthodox Christian (Rus) population and were only required to pay a "moderate tribute" in kind.
+Brody’s Jews were found not to have engaged in alleged maltreatment of the Orthodox Christian (Rus) population and were required only to pay a "moderate tribute" in kind.

-In 1704, Brody was purchased by Potocki family.
-In 1734, the fortress was destroyed by Russian troops and was later replaced by Stanisław Szczęsny Potocki's palace in the Baroque style.
+In 1704, Brody was purchased by the Potocki family.
+In 1734, the fortress was destroyed by Russian troops.
+It was replaced by Stanisław Szczęsny Potocki's palace in the Baroque style.